 Poker Bots - Are They Legal?

 You've read about poker bots and what they can do for you.
-But is deploying a poker bot illegal?
+But is deploying a one illegal?

 The existence of poker bots is slowly but surely having an increasing impact on the world of online poker.
-If you don't know what a poker bot is, it's a piece of software that an unscrupulous person uses to play poker for them at an online poker site.
+It's a piece of software that an unscrupulous person uses to play poker for them at an online poker site.

 It is thinking about when they fold, when they raise, when they bluff – in short, everything a truly skilled poker player should be thinking about.
 Only the bot is completely fearless and ruthless, because it never experiences adrenaline rushes and it can't be tilted.

-Therefore, poker bots will always eventually win.
+Therefore, these bots will always eventually win.
 That's the theory anyway.

-The reality is, poker bots' strategy is based on rules that a human programmer must define.
+The reality is, the bots' strategy is based on rules that a human programmer must define.
 Thus they are very beatable.

 The real difficulty with poker bots is that they have now evolved to the point where they collude with each other.
 A skilled bot programmer – or, since such products are now commercially available, a bot purchaser – can set up a number of bots that use their own server to communicate with each other.